 Typically, divorce litigation takes no less than 61 days and can be up to 12 months or longer depending on whether children are involved, the size and complexity of the marital estate and the level of conflict between the parties.

-At a minimum, an “agreed divorce” that does not involve children or large marital estates costs $2,500 plus filing fees.
-That amount will increase dramatically based on the level of conflict between the parties, disagreement as to child custody, and the need for contested hearings in court.
+At a minimum, an “agreed divorce” that does not involve children or complex marital estates costs at least $3,500 plus filing fees.
+That amount will increase dramatically based on the level of conflict between the parties, involvement of other attorneys, disagreement as to child custody, personal or procedural delays, or the need for contested hearings in court.

 Typically, both parents share “standard possession” custody as “joint managing conservators” with one parent establishing the child’s primary residence and the other parent having possession of the child on Thursdays from 6-8 pm, on first, third, and fifth Fridays through Sundays during the school year, 30 days of summer possession, alternating years for Spring Break and Thanksgiving, and split possession for Christmas break.